Summary

 endif

-The update set specified by Rule in a given state s is defined to be the update set of Rule1 or Rule2, depending on the value of g in state s .
+The update set specified by Rule in a given state is defined to be the update set of Rule1 or Rule2, depending on the value of in state .
 Without the optional else-part, the update set defined by Rule is the update set of Rule1 or the empty update set.
 Sometimes, elseif is used as abbreviation for else if.

-• do-in-parallel-constructor
+do-in-parallel-constructor

 Rule ::= do in-parallel